-98.-(1) A board of inquiry shall not sit in public.
+98.-(1) A board of inquiry must not sit in public.

-(2) No person shall be allowed to attend an inquiry or address the board of inquiry except with the permission of the chairman or if the Minister so directs.
+(2) A person is not allowed to attend an inquiry or address the board of inquiry except with the permission of the chairperson of the board or if the Minister so directs.